labs42io/web-automation/README.md

 |**Firefox**|`127.0.0.1:5901`|

-Now you can connect and enter to the remote session.
+Now you can connect and enter the remote session.

 ### Running tests